chuongmep/bim42.github.io/_posts/2012-06-17-virtual-environments.md

   - Unity3D
   - Visualization
 ---
 Virtual environments are a trending topic among our clients these days.
-Owners don&#8217;t want only pretty pictures of their future building anymore, but also videos, and lately, whole 3D environments.
+Owners don't want only pretty pictures of their future building anymore, but also videos, and lately, whole 3D environments.

 They want to be able to walk through their future building and see everything just like the expected end user.
 This kind of easily accessible 3D model has endless applications: You can validate architectural and interior design choices, check the accessibility and the ergonomic of the building, present a show apartment on a web-based application accessible by anyone, and many more&#8230;